-Use this procedure to update drivers.
+Use this procedure to update drivers only.

-- Type windows update settings in the taskbar search box, and then select Windows Update settings. - 2.
-Select Check for updates. - NOTE: If Windows does not find a new driver, go to the device manufacturer's website, and follow the instructions.
+1. Select the Search icon in the taskbar, type windows update settings in the search box, and then select Windows Update settings.

+2. Select Check for updates, and then follow the on-screen instructions.